Hri7566/mpp-server/README.md

     Edit `.env` to your needs.

     - Edit the files in the `config` folder to match your needs

+    For token auth, there are a few options to consider.
+In `config/users.yml`, you can set `tokenAuth` to a few different values:

+    - `jwt`: Use JWT token authentication
+    - `uuid`: Use UUID token authentication
+    - `none`: Disable token authentication

+    If you are using UUID token authentication, the server will generate a UUID token for each user when they first connect.

+    If you are using JWT token authentication, you will need to generate a key for the server to use.
+    This can be done by running the following command:

+    ```
+    $ openssl genrsa -out mppkey 2048
+    ```

+    For antibot/browser detection there are also a few options to consider.
+In `config/users.yml`, you can set `browserChallenge` to a few different values:

+    - `none`: Disable browser challenge
+    - `basic`: Use a simple function to detect browsers
+    - `obf`: Use an obfuscated function to detect browsers - TODO: implement this

+    The `basic` option only sends a simple function to the client, and the `obf` option sends an obfuscated mess to the client.

+    This option requires the newer-style (MPP.net) frontend to be used.

 3. Install packages